 Pizzo & Associates, Ltd completed a lawn-to-prairie transformation at the historic Graceland Cemetery in Chicago and the results are incredible.
-Starting in 2014, we worked with a landscape architecture firm and the Cemetery’s Board to create a beautiful prairie that is now home to birds, butterflies, and other native wildlife.

 Native Landscape Contractors, LLC is responsible for the ongoing maintenance of this 310-acre project for the Illinois Tollway and Lake County Forest Preserves while ecology + vision, llc is conducting 5-year monitoring and reporting.
 The project began in 2013 as we worked with a general contractor to begin to restore this natural area.

 Since 2006, Pizzo & Associates, Ltd. has been restoring and stewarding the stormwater basin at the Nantucket Cove community.
 The Village of Schaumburg mandated native plantings for the severely eroded shoreline.
 Originally the HOA Board of Directors had priced out a riprock stone solution, but our proposal for a native shoreline buffer came in significantly under that budget.

 The Brook Forest Shoreline Stabilization site is located along Ginger Creek between Midwest Road and Regent Drive, in Oak Brook, IL.
 The project encompasses two pond shorelines and two stretches of Ginger Creek shoreline.

 Native Landscape Contractors, LLC performed a complete 20-acre wetland, upland and savanna restoration at Roxana Marsh in Gary, Indiana.
 We removed 12 acres of invasive cattails, Phragmites, and other invasive species as well as contaminated soil from the area.
 We installed native trees, shrubs, plants, and seed to make this site one of the most diverse areas in the Great Lake Basin.